 The PCC and CC have a joint Risk Management Policy and manage and record risks in the same manner, through the same system.
 These risks are reviewed regularly and considered at every JARAP meeting.
+Over the last year the Strategic Organisation Risk Board has been re-invigorated and takes a greater role in effectively managing risks being faced by the force and the OPCC and reports up to JARAP on a regular basis with their findings.

-There are joint policies in place for Anti-Fraud and Corruption and Bribery, together with the joint Corporate Governance Framework which sets out the financial regulations, expected processes and internal controls.
+There are joint policies in place for Anti-Fraud, Corruption and Bribery, together with the joint Corporate Governance Framework which sets out the financial regulations, expected processes and internal controls.